ghc/ghc/docs/users_guide/ghci.rst

 .. ghci-cmd:: :set timeout; ⟨timelimit⟩

-    Makes all expressions and commands that take longer than ⟨timelimit⟩ to evaluate throw a GhciTimedOut exception.
-The timelimit is interpreted in seconds.
+    Makes all expressions and commands that take longer than ⟨timelimit⟩ to evaluate throw a GhciTimedOut exception. ⟨timelimit⟩ has to be a natural and is interpreted in seconds.

+    Default: unlimited.

 .. ghci-cmd:: :seti; [⟨option⟩ ...]